Three-legged crow: Korea

 Samjok-o appeared in the story Yeonorang Seonyeo.
-A couple, Yeono and Seo, lived on the beach of the East Sea in 157 (King Adalala 4), and rode to Japan on a moving rock.
+A couple, Yeono and Seo, lived on the beach of the East Sea in 157 (King Adalla 4), and rode to Japan on a moving rock.
 The Japanese took two people to Japan as kings and noblemen.
 At that time, the light of the sun and the moon disappeared in Silla.
-King Adalala sent an official to Japan to return the couple, but Yeono said to take the silk that was made by his wife, Seo, and sacrifice it to the sky.
+King Adalla sent an official to Japan to return the couple, but Yeono said to take the silk that was made by his wife, Seo, and sacrifice it to the sky.
 As he said this, the sun and moon were brighter again.

-In modern Korea, Samjok-o is still found especially in dramas such as Jumong.
+In modern Korea, Samjok-o is still found especially in television dramas such as Jumong.
 The three-legged crow was one of several emblems under consideration to replace the bonghwang in the Korean seal of state when its revision was considered in 2008.
 The Samjok-o appears also in Jeonbuk Hyundai Motors FC's current emblem.
 There are some Korean companies using Samjok-o as their corporate logos.